datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## The beginning of knowledge is the discovery of something we do not understand. - Frank Herbert
+    ## Knowledge is knowing that a tomato is a fruit.
+Wisdom is knowing not to put it in a fruit salad. - Brian O'Driscoll

 ![](assets/footer.svg)